flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 a JSON or YAML file.

 The [runtime(s)](https://docs.flatpak.org/en/latest/basic-concepts.html#runtimes)
-used in the manifest must be hosted on Flathub.
+used in the manifest must be hosted on Flathub and must be the latest version at that time of submission.

 ### flathub.json